 In adults, rotator cuff injury is the most common tendon injury seen and treated.
 Statistically, approximately 30% of adults age over 60 have a tear, and 62% of adults over 80 have tears.
 In Germany, a prospective study on 411 asymptomatic shoulders demonstrated a 23% overall prevalence of RC tears with 31% in those of age 70 and 51% in those 80 years of age.
 Other studies from Europe gave slightly lower results.
 One study from Austria on 212 asymptomatic shoulders demonstrated only a 6% prevalence of full-thickness tears.
 A Norwegian study on 420 asymptomatic volunteers ages 50 to 79 revealed FTT in 32 subjects (7.6%).

 Rotator cuff injury starts from trauma.
-Macro-trauma causes an acute tear, which is seen generally a younger patient resulting in a complete tear.
+Macro-trauma causes an acute tear, which is seen generally in a younger patient resulting in a complete tear.
 Micro-trauma causes tendon degeneration and with insufficient healing, leads to degenerative tears.
 Typically, acute tears happen in younger patients, and degenerative tears occur in older patients.
 However, a smaller amount of force is needed to cause a complete tear if there is sufficient tendon degeneration.

 History and Physical